 • All is not lost in inflation; a dime still makes a great screwdriver.

-• If you lend someone $25.00, they don’t repay you, and you never see them again, it was probably money well spent.
+• If you lend someone $25 and they don’t repay you and you never see them again, it was probably money well spent.

-• It’s never how much something costs, it’s how much the cashier circled at the bottom of the receipt that really matters.
+• It’s never about how much something costs, it’s about how much the cashier circled at the bottom of the receipt that really matters.

-• Tax refunds provide the euphoria one feels when getting money back that was theirs to start with.
+• Tax refunds provide the euphoria one feels when getting money back that was already theirs to begin with.

 • A father is someone who carries a photo in his wallet where his money used to be.